-The LHB tendon is normally located inside a bony groove on the upper arm bone as it travels upwards towards the shoulder joint.
-Damage to the surrounding tendons and ligaments can result in the LHB tendon becoming displaced out of the groove.
+As the LHB tendon travels upwards towards the shoulder joint it normally sits inside a bony groove on the upper arm bone.
+Damage to the surrounding structures can occur if the LHB tendon becomes displaced out of its groove.
 This can be due to acute trauma or overuse.
-Surgery is often indicated in these situations as the displaced LHB tendon can tether and tear the underlying rotator cuff tendon.
+Surgery is often required in these situations as the displaced LHB tendon can tether and tear the underlying rotator cuff tendon.

 Surrounding the rim of the socket of the shoulder joint is a ring of cartilage called the labrum.
 Tearing and detachment of the top part of the labrum along with the LHB tendon can occur from acute trauma (i.e shoudler dislocation) and overuse (i.e repeated overhead activity).
 Overuse injuries are very common in people who engage in throwing sports (i.e. baseball).
 Labral injuries are often associated with the feeling of instability and may require surgical repair.

 - People who are < 40 years of age